 Community Assets & Accolades

-- Nine museums, four libraries and a genealogy center
+- DeKalb County has nine museums, four libraries and a genealogy center.

 With the third-highest ridership numbers in the state, the Amtrak station in Waterloo is a key transportation feature for residents of DeKalb County who want to travel to Chicago.
 Major employers in Waterloo are Nucor Building Systems, Heartland Castings, Covington Box, Charleston Metal Products and UPS.
 Waterloo offers the advantages of a small town, such as affordable housing and a welcoming atmosphere, and the easy-living conveniences of nearby major shopping facilities and recreational activities.

 Get the data you need to make critical decisions.
 Learn more about DeKalb County by downloading the County Profile.Download PDF

 Look at the data and see for yourself.

 Learn more about DeKalb County by visiting the DeKalb County Economic Development Partnership’s website or the visitors bureau website.